 As we push into the summer we’re hearing about bugs and performance issues plaguing Galaxy S7, Galaxy S7 Edge, and Galaxy S7 Active users who’ve transitioned from Nougat to Oreo.

 Common issues include severe battery drain, abnormal amounts of lag, issues with first and third-party apps, and connectivity (Wi-Fi, Bluetooth, GPS, etc) problems.

 Despite these problems, most Galaxy S7 users should upgrade to Android Oreo soon after the update arrives.
 Some of you might even want to skip the OTA and manually install the firmware right now.

-Install Android Oreo for Improved Security
+Install Android Oreo for Better Security

 If you store sensitive data on your Galaxy S7, and we assume most of you do, you'll probably want to install the Android Oreo update soon after it arrives for your phone.

-If you're curious about the contents of Samsung's latest security update, you can read more about the changes on Samsung's website.
+Samsung's Galaxy S7 Oreo updates come with important security updates from Samsung and Google.
+If you're curious about the contents of Samsung's latest security updates, you can read more about these changes on Samsung's website.